-Criteria JORC Code explanation Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m Quality and adequacy of topographic control. is situated 4.01° to the east of True North.
-The topographic surface was taken from LIDAR scanning) that was purchased from Lantmäteriet (the cadastral and land registration authority).
-Data point metre square and is specified as accurate to 20cm in surfaces and 60cm in planimetry.
-The level of acc topographic surface was considered adequate for the estimation.
-The LIDAR topographic surface has also many Differential GPS collar survey co-ordinates. m Lantmäteriet (the Swedish mapping, hority).
+Criteria JORC Code explanation Commentary Type of Projection Gauss-Krüger (Transverse Mercator) Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m Quality and adequacy of topographic control.
+RT90 gon vast (west) 2.5 grid north is sit is situated 4.01° to the east of True North. cadastral and la metre square an surfaces and 60 topographic surf estimation.
+The nd registration auti d is specified as a cm in planimetry. ace was considere m Lantmäteriet (the Swedish mapping, hority).
 Data point resolution is 0.5 per ccurate to 20cm in elevation on distinct.
-The level of accuracy of the LIDAR d adequate for the purposes of resource ic surface has also been verified by the Data spacing and distribution and The drilling was from surface and intersected a point approximately 80m from the nearest drill hole.
-Data spacing was sufficient to establish interpret continuity between drill holes.
-Diamond drill sampling was generally taken over 1 meter intervals excess when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. te for the to support the classification of the Company's existing Whether sample compositing has been applied.
+The level of accuracy of the LIDAR d adequate for the purposes of resource ic surface has also been verified by the y co-ordinates.
+Data spacing and distribution Data spacing for reporting of Exploration Results. the nearest drill continuity between • Diamond drill sa The drilling was from surface and intersected a point approximately 80m from the nearest drill hole.
+Data spacing was sufficient to establish interpreted continuity between drill holes.
+Diamond drill sampling was generally taken over 1 meter intervals except when adjusted to geological boundaries. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. lassification of the y and mineralisation has been established Company's existing Mineral Resources • Whether sample compositing has been applied.
 No sample compo ositing was done.
-Orientation of data in relation • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. te for the predominantly high angle of the representative samples.
+Orientation of data in relation Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. te for the predominantly high angle of the representative samples.